SamEureka/Configulus/README.md

 # Configulus

 This is a collection of scripts that I use to setup Linux workstations.
-I prefer Gnome, ZSH, Powerlevel10k, Alpine & Ubuntu Linux (If I could get Chrome Stable to run on Alpine, I'd never look back!), VSCode, and Chrome (not Chromium).
+I prefer Gnome, ZSH, Powerlevel10k, Alpine & Ubuntu Linux (I would daily drive Alpine Gnome if Alpine was glbic and not musl libc based), VSCode, and Chrome (not Chromium).
 I got tired of all the google searching for "how do I install that thing again?" and typing all those commands!

 ### Rami
 * 'main' contains Ubuntu specific scripts